I wish to rip off your mask and talk deep with ease.

 Only beyond words.
 From that other lifetime where we meant something to each other that’s been carried over here—in coincidences, synchronicities, habits, and conversational patterns.

-So, lean in and tell me the color of my eyes; I’ve forgotten.
+So, lean in and tell me what you see in my eyes.

 Maybe I need to go to the mirror before I can meet you where you are.

 I wish to know you, to see you.
-I wish to rip off your mask and talk deep with ease.
+I wish to rip off your mask, talk deep with ease, and listen like life is speaking.